ciglenecki/geoguessr-ai/docs/documentation.md

 The core library used for this project is PyTorch Lightning (PL), first developed by [William Falcon](https://www.williamfalcon.com/).
 You can glance through it's [introductory website](https://pytorch-lightning.readthedocs.io/en/stable/starter/introduction.html) to get a good sense of what PL actually does.
 PL doesn't introduce significant complexity to existing PyTorch code, isntead, it organizes the it into intuitive PyTorch Lightning modules.
 Examples of how it does this can be seen [here](https://pytorch-lightning.readthedocs.io/en/latest/starter/converting.html).
 It's important to note that the main component, the [`LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html), is inherited from [`torch.nn.Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) but with added functionality, making it entirely compatible with regular PyTorch.
 It’s also worth noting that PL passively forced us to write clean code with smaller overhead (compared to raw PyTorch code) and allowed us to quickly add crucial functionalities like logging, model checkpoints, general prototyping, and more.
 Kudos to the [PyTorch Lightning team](https://www.pytorchlightning.ai/team) for creating, maintaining and improving this great library.

-To get a sense of how PL organizes code, we will show a simplified version of our `pl.LightningModule`:
+To get a sense of how Pytorch Lightning organizes code, we will show a simplified version of our `pl.LightningModule`:

 ```py
 # examples/litmodel.py
 ```

-(optional) you can quickly glance over Key PL modules:
+(optional) you can quickly glance over the documentation for key PL modules:

-1. [`pl.LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html) - `LightningModule` organizes PyTorch code into six sections:
+1. [`pl.LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html) - organizes PyTorch code into six sections:
    1. Computations (init)
    2. Train Loop (training_step)
    3. Validation Loop (validation_step)
    4. Test Loop (test_step)
-   5. Predicti3on Loop (predict_step)
+   5. Prediction Loop (predict_step)
    - this is also where the actual **model** is created
 2. [`pl.DataModule`](https://pytorch-lightning.readthedocs.io/en/latest/data/datamodule.html) - `DataModule` is a shareable, reusable class that encapsulates all the steps needed to process data:
    1. Download / process the data (for example from a website or CSV file)